 How the 4-Week Arms Challenge Works

-We ran this challenge for the first time in November 2021, but you can start this challenge on your own at any time.
-You can also join our Facebook group to learn when we're hosting the next session or to find encouragement and support if you're doing a solo challenge.
+We're starting this challenge on Sunday, April 2, but you can start on your own at any time.
+You can also join our Challenge Facebook Group to learn when we're hosting the next session or for encouragement and support if you're doing a solo challenge.

 Each week, you'll do the same type of workout on the same day, but throughout the month, we'll up the ante by increasing the amount of time you do each exercise (more on that below).
 Here's what your weekly schedule looks like: